groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - `_post_install` [Optional] - Allows for a script which will be executed for the installation of the package.

-A complete example of a `pkg / openssl-1.1.1.pkg` file is
+A complete example of a `pkg / openssl.pkg` file is

 ```
 _pkg=openssl